Skip to main content

 React app setup

-Use Create React App to initialize a new React project:
+Use Vite to initialize a new React project:

 cd vitessce-demo-gh-pages